 HPER 1101 – Introduction to Sport & Kinesiology

-A study of physical education, fitness, sport and other related fields as academic disciplines and professions with an examination of history, philosophies, concepts, issues and trends of Kinesiology and sport.
+Study of physical education, exercise science, sport, and other related fields as academic disciplines and professions.
+Examination of history, philosophies, concepts, issues, and trends of physical education and sport.

 HPER 1102 – Introduction to Athletic Training